home-assistant/developers.home-assistant/docs/integration_listen_events.md

 ### Other events

 These events are rarely listened to directly unless the integration is part of the core.
-Often there is a helper available that consumes these events, and in that case, they should not be listened to directly.
+Often there is a helper available that consumes these events, and in that case, they should not be listened for directly.

 | Event Name                      | Description                                  | Preferred helper
 | ------------------------------- | -------------------------------------------- | ----------------------------